OctopusDeploy/docs/docs/deploying-applications/manual-intervention-and-approvals.md

 ![](/docs/images/3048086/3277687.png)

-When the interruption has been assigned to you, you can then perform the action in the instructions, and then choose to either **Proceed** (allow the deployment to continue) or **Abort** (fail and stop the deployment from continuing):
+When the interruption has been assigned to you, you can then perform the action in the instructions, and then choose to either **Proceed**Â (allow the deployment to continue) or **Abort** (fail and stop the deployment from continuing):

 ![](/docs/images/3048086/3277686.png)